mahilab/MEL/README.md

 ## Installation (Windows 64-bit)

-**IMPORTANT:** In order for you experience installing MEL to go as smoothly as possible, it is important that you install all items exactly where specified.
+**IMPORTANT:** It is important that you install all items **exactly** where specified.
 If you choose to install items in locations other than **C:\dev**, you will break dependency location references in the MEL Visual Studio Solution and will have to update them yourself.

 ###  Visual Studio 2017 - Visual C++